KyrianU/Jewelry_palace/README.md

 User stories are usually short, simple descritpions of a feature or functionally told from the perspective of the user.
 The user help ensures the development process remains user-focused.
 Below are the user stories created for this project:

+## First Time Visitor

+* As a user, I can browse the product categories in order to find what I am looking for
+* As a user, I want to be able to search for a product by name in order to locate specific items with ease
+* As a user, I can see a detailed breakdown of my order total, which information such as discounts cost, shipping costs in order to gain a full understanding of the full price I am paying.
+* As a user, I'm able to receive an email confirmation once I've completed my order - which confirms my order has been successfull.
+* As a user, I can access to website on my mobile device so that I can browse and shop like I would on PC.
+* As a user, I can see a summary of the product in my cart so that I can confirm my order is correct before checking out.
+* as a User, I can access a clear navitgation menu in order to find information or products I need.
+* As a user, I am able to access a secure checkout process.

+## Returning User

+* As a returning user, I want to be able to see my previous orders and choose to order if I see fit to
+* as a returning user, I want to be able to leave reviews for product that I have previously purchased
+* As a returning user, I want to save my payment details so that future purchases are made faster
+* As a returning user, I can securely leave my shipping details so that any future purchases can be made faster.

 ## Testing